Emergent phenomena in Nature: a paradox with Theory?: Algebraic formulation

 \section{Algebraic formulation}

-In this section we introduce a $C^*$-algebraic framework necessary to describe states and observables.
+To answer the paradox in a mathematically rigorous way we need to introduce a $C^*$-algebraic framework necessary to describe states and observables.
 To this end we focus on the interplay between classical and quantum physics.
-The main advantage of this algebraic approach is to have a unified formalism suitable for both classical and quantum theories.
+The major advantage of this algebraic approach is to have a unified rigorous formalism suitable for both classical and quantum theories.
 Indeed, classical and quantum physics turn out to share the following mathematical structure: \begin{itemize} \item The observables constitute the (self-adjoint part of) a $C^*$-algebra $\gA$. \item The states are positive linear functionals $\omega: \gA\to \mathbb{C}$ of norm one on $\gA$. \item Any pure state $\omega$ has no nontrivial convex decomposition, i.e., if $\omega=t\omega_1+(1-t)\omega_2$ for some $t\in(0,1)$ and certain states $\omega_1$ and $\omega_2$, then $\omega_1=\omega_2=\omega$. \end{itemize} The main difference between classical and quantum observables lies in the non-commutativity of the latter. \\\\